-Whether a person is a minor (under the age of 18) or an adult, he or she is expected to leave the United States at the end of any permitted stay under a nonimmigrant (temporary) visa.
-The exact date is usually shown on Form I-94, a card put into the person's passport upon entry to the United States, OR if you entered after April 2013, it may be an automated form you can print out online from the Customs and Border Protection (CBP) website.
+Whether they are minors (under the age of 18) or adults, foreign nationals are expected to leave the United States at the end of any permitted stay under a nonimmigrant (temporary) visa.
+The exact date is usually shown on Form I-94, a card put into the person's passport upon entry to the United States, OR if you entered after April 2013, it will most likely be a form you can print out online from the Customs and Border Protection (CBP) website.

-But are there any actual consequences when a minor overstays a nonimmigrant visa?
-Yes, with only limited exceptions, as will be addressed below.
+Are there any actual consequences when a minor overstays a nonimmigrant visa?
+Yes, with only limited exceptions, as addressed below.

-When a minor overstays a nonimmigrant visa, even if for only a few weeks, he or she can expect, just like all other visa holders must, that the visa will be automatically voided.
+When minors overstay a nonimmigrant visa, even if for only a few weeks, they can expect, just like all other visa holders must, that the visa will be automatically voided.
 (See I.N.A. § 222(g), 8 U.S.C. § 1202(g).)

-If, for example, it were a multiple entry visa for visiting the United States as a tourist, it would no longer be good for future trips.
-What's more, an overstay on one's record can make it difficult to obtain many other nonimmigrant visas or immigration benefits, since the immigration authorities will have to first be convinced that you will abide by the terms of your next visa.
+If, for example, it were a multiple entry B-2 visa for visiting the United States as a tourist visitor, it would no longer be good for future trips.
+What's more, an overstay on one's record can make it difficult to obtain many other nonimmigrant visas or immigration benefits in the future, since U.S. immigration authorities will have to first be convinced that you will abide by the terms of your next visa.

 A minor who is in the United States beyond the expiration date of a permitted stay under a nonimmigrant visa is at risk of being arrested by the immigration authorities and placed into removal proceedings.
-This could lead to removal from the United States, under which circumstances the person will not be legally permitted to return for several years.
+This is likely to lead to removal from the United States, under which circumstances the person will not be legally permitted to return for several years.

 Without any exception for minors, people who have overstayed their nonimmigrant status are not allowed to change or extend their status from within the United States.
 For example, if you came to the United States on a visitor visa, stayed past the date on your I-94, and then were accepted by a U.S. college, you would not be able to apply to change to student (F-1) status.

-In addition, people who've overstayed are ineligible to adjust status to lawful permanent residence (get a green card from within the U.S.).
+In addition, people who've overstayed a visa are ineligible to adjust status to lawful permanent residence (get a green card from within the U.S.).
 The only exceptions are for immediate relatives of U.S. citizens (their spouse, parents, and minor unmarried children) and certain people who were "grandfathered in" under an old law, Section 245(i) of the Immigration and Nationality Act (I.N.A.), which allows for adjustment of status with the payment of a financial penalty.

-If you or a member of your family has overstayed a visa and are unsure what result this will have on future applications for visas or green cards, then it would be worth consulting with an immigration attorney.
-After carefully analyzing your case, the attorney may point out possibilities or exceptions of which you were not aware.
+If you or a member of your family has overstayed a U.S. visa and you are unsure what result this will have on future applications for visas or green cards, it would be worth consulting with an immigration attorney.
+After carefully analyzing your case, the attorney might point out possibilities or exceptions of which you were not aware.